PulellaP/brohackblog/README.md

 3. GITHUB_CLIENT_SECRET = Client secret for github's oauth

 ## Status
-The project is still in development and its kind of buggy but is very close to completion.
+The project was still in development when it ended, and its kind of buggy but was very close to completion.